aaronbloomfield/ccc/hws/dappintro/index.md

 **Desktop Remix, again:** Sometimes the desktop version of Remix has issues.
 If issues happen, try to solve it, but be willing to switch to the web browser version if this occurs.
 So far we have found solutions to all the issues that have come up, and a few tips for how to work well with Remix will be discussed in lecture.

+**Desktop Remix, yet again:** As the Remix installation is not signed, the relevant operating systems (notably Windows and Mac OS X) will not want to run it after it is installed.
+In Mac, you can change this in the Privacy & Security settings.
+Windows should allow you to run it after clicking through a number of dialogs.
+If this all makes you uncomfortable, you are always welcome to use the online version.

 **Web Remix:** The web version of Remix also has issues -- in particular, it saves your code on remote servers, and is tied to a cookie in your web browser.
 If you lose the computer, reset your cookies, or are using a different machine, then you will not be able to access your files.
 This means you will have to cut-and-paste the code to a locally saved file to ensure you can access it elsewhere.

 **Geth node:** You will have to start a local geth node to deploy your contracts.
 You did this in the [private Ethereum Blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment.
 There are extra options that we will be using, but those options are already in the geth-config.toml file that you configured in [the last assignment](../ethprivate/index.html) ([md](../ethprivate/index.md)).